 - The island also lacks a coastguard station.

 - After an adventurous day out at the island, visitors can visit the Al-Jahra Copthorne Hotel & Resort, a popular Kuwait resort nearby.
-Recognized for its impeccable standards, it is one the ideal location for leisure and business travelers to the region.
+Recognized for its impeccable standards, it is one the ideal location for leisure and business travellers to the region.